ReFloat: Low-Cost Floating-Point Processing in ReRAM for Accelerating Iterative Linear Solvers: Introduction

-Scientific computing is a collection of tools, techniques and theories required to solve science and engineering problems represented in mathematical systems~\cite{golub2014scientific}, where the underlying variables in scientific computing are continuous in nature, such as time, temperature, distance, density, etc. One of the most important aspects of scientific computing is modeling a complex system with partial differential equations (PDEs) to understand the natural phenomena in science \cite{harrison2016quantum, jensen2017introduction}, or the design and decision-making of engineered systems \cite{chapman2017accelerated, nobile2017graphics}.
+Scientific computing is a collection of tools, techniques, and theories for solving science and engineering problems modeled in mathematical systems~\cite{golub2014scientific}.
+The underlying variables in scientific computing are continuous in nature, such as time, temperature, distance, and density.
+One of the essential aspects of scientific computing is modeling a complex system with partial differential equations (PDEs) to understand the natural phenomena in science \cite{harrison2016quantum, jensen2017introduction}, or the design and decision-making of engineered systems \cite{chapman2017accelerated, nobile2017graphics}.
 Most problems in continuous mathematics modeled by PDEs cannot be solved directly.
 In practice, the PDEs are converted to a linear system $A\mathbf{x}=\mathbf{b}$, and then solved through an iterative solver that ultimately converges to a numerical solution~\cite{arioli1989solving,saad2003iterative}.
-To obtain an acceptable answer where the residual is less than a desired threshold, intensive computing power~\cite{fan2004GPU-HPC, song2012multicore-matrix} is required to perform the floating-point sparse matrix-vector multiplication (SpMV)---the key computation kernel.
+To obtain an acceptable answer where the residual is less than a desired threshold, intensive computing power~\cite{fan2004GPU-HPC, song2012multicore-matrix} is required to perform the floating-point sparse matrix-vector multiplication (SpMV), the critical computation kernel.